-The minutes indicated that bids were requested by public advertising and awarded by resolution for the following items in the current fiscal year: Mile Hollow Pump Station Replacement
+The minutes indicated that bids were requested by public advertising and awarded by resolution for the following items in the current fiscal year: Mile Hollow Pump Station Replacement and Roof Replacement for multiple buildings.

 The minutes also indicated that resolutions were adopted authorizing the awarding of contracts or agreements for "Professional Services," per N.J.S.A.40A:11-5.